wp-plugins/dukapress/readme.txt

 * Initial Release

 == Upgrade Notice ==

+= 1.3.1 =
+A quick bug fix release to fix a JQuery bug in 1.3.0

 = 1.3.0 =
 Moving along swiftly on our quest to be the best WordPress e-commerce tool.
 This version not only fixes pesky bugs, it adds a ton of new features and improvements!